 A few showers expected in parts of the island

-Fairly strong winds about 40-45 kmph can be expected at times in western slopes of the central hills, Northern, North-Central and North-Western provinces, and in Trincomalee, Hambantota and Monaragala districts, it said.
+Fairly strong winds about 40-45 kmph can be expected at times in western slopes of the central hills, North-Central and North-Western provinces, and in Trincomalee, Hambantota and Monaragala districts.

 Sea Areas:

-Showers will occur at a few places in the sea areas off the coast extending from Colombo to Matara via Galle.
+Showers may occur at a few places in the sea areas off the coast extending from Colombo to Matara via Galle.

 Wind speed may increase up to 45-55 kmph at times in the sea areas off the coast extending from Hambantota to Pottuvil and Puttalam to Trincomalee via Kankasanthurai and Mannar.

-The sea areas off the coast extending from Hambantota to Pottuvil and Puttalam to Trincomalee via Kankasanthurai and Mannar may be rough at times.
+The sea areas off the coast extending from Hambantota to Pottuvil and Puttalam to Kankasanthurai via Mannar can be rough at times.

-The sea areas off the coast extending from Puttalam to Hambantota via Colombo and Galle may be fairly rough at times.